torproject/onionbalance/docs/v2/design.rst

   An onion service descriptor published with the desired onion address containing introduction points for each instance.
 Management Server
-  Server running OnionBalance which collates introduction points and publishes a master descriptor.
+  Server running Onionbalance which collates introduction points and publishes a master descriptor.
 Metadata Channel
   A direct connection from an instance to a management server which can